One of the most common household appliances would be the oven. And nothing can compare to a gas oven.

 If you have turned off your oven and still heating up, check these components of your oven and you will find the solution right away.

-Most of the time the circuit board on the keypad is damaged.
-As the oven heats up while it is cooking your food, the heat easily reaches the circuit board.
+Most of the time the control board on the keypad is damaged.
+As the oven heats up while it is cooking your food, the heat easily reaches the control board.
 And over time, electrical components start to malfunction.

 Solutions: If you have a voltmeter, you can open the oven’s keypad and check for abnormal voltages around its circuits.
-And if that is the case, then you will need to change the keypad.
+If that is the case, then you will need to change the keypad.
 Professional help would be better than trying to replace it yourself.

 Although it is almost impossible, it happens.
 Your thermostat is exposed to the heat more than any other part of your oven.
 It regulates the temperature and gives the signal when to rise and lower the temperature.